Bright-Phiri/taxpayers/docs/README.txt

 - Clone or download the git repository
 - Copy or move the downloaded repository to xampp\htdocs folder which located in C drive
 - Open up a web browser and run the project by typing in the downloaded repo URL field

+OR the access the deployed site using this:  https://taxpayersmramw.netlify.app/